-Madeleine Brettingham is an experienced comedy writer for TV, radio and print.
+Madeleine Brettingham is a comedy writer for TV, radio, print and stand-up.

 She is represented by Curtis Brown.